-If you are interested in a new TV or a monitor, you’re probably overwhelmed with all the different specifications and features you have to deal with, such as the panel type, response time, refresh rate, etc.
+If you are thinking of buying a new TV or a monitor, you’re probably overwhelmed with all the different specifications and features you have to deal with, such as the panel type, response time, refresh rate, etc.

 Screen resolution is arguably the most important specification as it’s the basis of the picture.
 For instance, with a 1920×1080 resolution, you get 2,073,600 pixels.
 All of these pixels change color in order to create the image.

 The pixels also get refreshed a certain number of times per second according to the display’s refresh rate.
 So, the higher the refresh rate and the resolution of a display, the more powerful computer rig you are going to need.

 Screen Resolution & Screen Size